orblivion/desert-atlas/generate-data/full-build-debian-11/README.md

     cd tilemaker; make
     ./get-mkgmap-splitter.sh

 After those are built, you have your tools to do everything else.
+Make sure you are in tmux!
+This is the part that will run for days.
 Again from `generate-data/`:

     # This sets the timestamp.
 It's sepate so that if we have to run ./build_all.py again it won't start over.
     ./set_build_name.py

     S3BUCKET=desert-atlas ./build_all.py

+Disconnect from your tmux session.
+Check back in a couple days.

 ## Two or three days later